huy1235588/ECommerce/docs/03-backend/database/schemas/user-service-db.md

     - Update last_login_at mỗi lần login
     - Generate access token (expire 1h) và refresh token (expire 7d)
     - Track session với IP, user_agent và device_info

+    - Role & Authorization checks

+            - Roles are stored in `roles` and assigned via `user_roles`.
+            - On authentication/authorization, derive user's active roles with a join:
+                SELECT r.name FROM roles r JOIN user_roles ur ON ur.role_id = r.id WHERE ur.user_id = $1 AND ur.revoked_at IS NULL
+            - Access checks (e.g., admin-only) should verify the presence of the required role in the returned list.
+            - Default role(s) are assigned at registration by creating a `user_roles` row for each default role where `roles.is_default = true`.

 3. **Password Reset Flow**